aosabook/500lines/spreadsheet/chapter.md

 The `{ get() { … } }` syntax above is shorthand for `{ get: ()=>{ … } }`.
 Because we define only `get` and not `set`, the variables become  _read-only_ and cannot be modified from user-supplied formulas.

-The `get` accessor starts by checking if `vals[coord]` is already calculated, and simply returns it if it’s the same:
+The `get` accessor starts by checking `vals[coord]`, and simply returns it if it’s already calculated:

 ```js
           if (coord in vals) { return vals[coord]; }